bluemix/Android-Download-Manager-Pro/README.md

 ----------

-It reports task download information in "ReportStructure" style using a token (download task id) and finally returns the statue of that token.
+It reports task download information in "ReportStructure" style using a token (download task id) and finally returns the status of that token.
 ```java
 ReportStruct DownloadManagerPro.SingleDownloadStatus(int token)
 ```